 Dog bites are known for being especially traumatic.
 If you have suffered critical injuries and emotional trauma after being attacked by a dog, you may have the right to compensation for your losses.

 However, the claims process may seem overwhelming.
 If you are hoping to heal from your injuries and avoid the legal hassles of an insurance claim or civil lawsuit, make sure you retain a powerful legal advocate.
-Contact a reputable North Charleston dog bite attorney at Shelly Leeke Law Firm for a free consultation and find out how you can make the dog’s owner pay the compensation you need.
+Contact a reputable North Charleston personal injury lawyer at Shelly Leeke Law Firm for a free consultation and find out how you can make the dog’s owner pay the compensation you need.

 South Carolina Dog Bite Laws